Coins of the Roman Emperor Constans

 2) Types as Augustus before the coin-reform of 348 (337-348) Table 2.

-3) FEL TEMPREPARATIO types of the reform of 348.
+3) FEL TEMP REPARATIO types of the reform of 348.
 Table 3.
-(Coin to right, click the image for more.)
+(Click the image for more about the coin to the right.)

 What's in the tables?
 The tables below lists a type set for Constans.
 It list all 20 of his bronze reverse types, but not all varieties.
 Images are below.
 The same basic reverse design and legend from different mints is regarded as one type.
 My use of the terms type and variety is discussed below.
 The primary references are RIC VII (for him as Caesar)and RIC VIII (as Augustus), but many types are issued from many mints and with several obverses and would not have a unique RIC ID number, so I have chosen to use Failmezger numbers because his ID numbers are for reverse types.
 What this page contributes is the extraction of the types of one emperor--Constans.
 His older brother Constantius II has many more types for three reasons